 Members are given access to the hub’s telephones for all business-related communication, as well as Wi-Fi allowing members to access the internet.

 “We are a local and international community which supports you in getting your idea to becoming a fully-fledged business.
-We really take care of the individual experience of an entrepreneur.”
+We take care of the individual experience of an entrepreneur.”

 Woman with a cause